1MrazorT1/Crypto_avance/TP5/README.md

 ## Overview

 This TP introduces power analysis techniques used to extract cryptographic secrets from physical implementations.
-I only implemented the CPA attack.
-The SPA attack is incomplete due to it being a bit tricky.
+I implemented both the SPA and CPA attacks.

 The objectives were:

 Part 1 — SPA: recover a private scalar from double-and-add traces (CryptoHack “Double and Broken” challenge).

 Part 2 — CPA: recover a key from 50 power traces using the Hamming-weight leakage model.

-All datasets and methods are described in the TP5 PDF “Timing and Power Analysis.”

 ## File Structure